stab3l-admin/stab3l-docs/content/docs/redemption-process.md

 After receiving access details, the user:

 1. Connects to the provided compute resources
-2. Verifies that the resources match the specifications of the redeemed CU tokens
+2. Verifies that the resources match the specifications of the redeemed sSTB tokens
 3. Confirms the redemption if the resources are satisfactory

 If the resources do not match the specifications, the user can initiate a dispute.